asteca/ASteCA/docs/index.rst

 .. important::
    Version 0.5.0 was a mayor re-write of **ASteCA**.
-In previous versions **ASteCA** was a large script and from this version onward it is a proper Python package.
+In previous versions **ASteCA** was a large script, from this version onward it is a proper Python package.
-   Many of the features that were previously available were removed at least temporarily, to concentrate on the fundamental parameters estimation.
+   Many of the features that were previously available were removed (at least temporarily) to concentrate on the fundamental parameters estimation.
-   Feel free to `contact me`_ if you have questions about using this code in your research, and please `open a new issue`_ in the code's repository if you find something either wrong or missing.
+   Feel free to `contact me`_ if you have questions about using this code in your research, and please `open a new issue`_ in the code's repository if you find something either wrong, confusing or missing.

 Install with: